GenericMappingTools/pygmt/doc/contributing.md

 Don't worry if you forget to do it.
 Our continuous integration systems will warn us and you can make a new commit with the formatted code.
-Even better, you can just write `/format` in the first line of any comment in a Pull Request to lint the code automatically.
+Even better, you can just write `/format` in the first line of any comment in a pull request to lint the code automatically.

 When wrapping a new alias, use an underscore to separate words bridged by vowels (aeiou), such as `no_skip` and `z_only`.
 Do not use an underscore to separate